 A New Film by Victoria Bugbee

 Logline: ELSA, 18, is a high school senior when she is sent to live with her strange out of state step-relatives, MARCIA GARTH and her 20 something sons, TAB and EMERY.
 Tab is a gifted pianist and Emery restores antiques to bring in money for the family.
-Both suffer from Stockholm Syndrome since they are forbidden to leave the house.
-Both Emery and Tab fall madly in love with Elsa vying for her attention.
-This shatters Marcia’s control of her “boys.”
-Who will leave and run away with their bohemian cousin?
+They suffer from Stockholm Syndrome and are forbidden to leave the house.
+Both Emery and Tab fall madly in love with Elsa.
+This shatters Marcia’s twisted control.
+Who will leave and run away with their step-cousin?
 Stay tuned and find out.
 It’s “My Cousin Rachel” meets “The Royal Tenenbaums” -dark with a sense of humor.
 The time is 1992 somewhere in Eastern PA.

 Casting The Film

 James Nester was in my nephew Eric Bugbee’s film “Heroes of Dirt – The BMX Movie.”
 He played a deranged drug dealer.
-At the premier if the indie movie, he looked like an angel in his black tux.
+At the premiere of the indie movie, he looked like an angel in his black tux.
 Like TAB, he played piano and was signed.
 We shot test scenes with Caroline Winterson and him one cold day.
 As mother and adored son, they had the right chemistry.
 James said that he wanted to bring humor to the very strange character.
 His mobile facial expressions and stilted mannerisms remind me of the great silent screen comedians.
 One of my favorite scenes is Tab taking a bubble bath.

-I had seen Tess Warren acting in a number of plays in high school.
+I had seen Tess Warren act in a number of plays in high school.
 The part of BECKY, Elsa’s best friend went to her who by the way was my Production Assistant and my daughter.
 Matthew Brueckner, Tess’s boyfriend, plays ROY the high school photographer.
 He had worked on a number of films both in front of the camera and as crew in college and offered a deadpan interpretation of his character.
 He is an Assistant Editor on national reality shows as well as Out of State’s Assistant Editor & Post Production Supervisor.

 When looking for someone to play THE BAKER I needed an actor who grew up in Pennsylvania Dutch Country.
 James Nester recommended Dave Shaeffler whom he had worked with in regional theater.
 Dave arrived with Sho-Fly Pies and nailed the part.

-My brother Peter Bugbee offered to assistant on the shoot and had a great town car so we enlisted his services as Elsa’s personal driver.
+My brother Pete H. Bugbee offered to assistant on the shoot and had a great town car so we enlisted his services as Elsa’s personal driver.
 Friends, Paola Tawa, Lyhia and Farid Tawa, Baby Oden, Deanna Gondek and Nick Tarricone were recruited for the recital scene.

 Thank you all for realizing Charlie’s and my vision.
 You are the coolest cast ever.

 “Cinematographers are poets of light,” remarks Bugbee.
 “Ilya shoots in a very painterly fashion.
-For some of the scenes, I’d say to him, ‘Now you are giving me a Monet painting. or You nailed a Renoir pastel on that one.’ ” Victoria Bugbee, Writer, Director, Producer
+For some of the scenes, I’d say to him, ‘Now you are giving me a Monet painting.
+Or you nailed a Renoir pastel on that one.’ ” Victoria Bugbee, Writer, Director, Producer

 The house is a perfect setting for a gothic romance and becomes one of the main characters of the film.
 It is filled with family heirlooms like the grandfather’s clock made in 1823 by Bugbee’s ancestor Issac Groetz, a clockmaker from Easton, PA.
-The piano, a pivotal element in the movie, was Blanche Thomas, Bugbee’s great grandmother’s.
+The piano, a pivotal element in the movie, belonged to Blanche Thomas, Bugbee’s great grandmother’s.
 The director and cinematographer spent days filming portraits of objects in the house and garden that reenforces the psychological entrapment of the Garths who are bound by their domicile.
 Both sons suffer from Stockholm Syndrome.
-A few scenes had been shot over two winters with some test footage incorporated into the final while the bulk of production was shot in 21 days over the past summer.
-Principal photography is done.
+A few scenes had been shot over two winters with some test footage incorporated into the final while the bulk of production was shot in 21 days one summer.